7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Today it has become a wishing place for those who want to marry or have children.

-Not to mention cities like Izmir, Çeşme (a peninsula West of Izmir), and Kuşadası are some of the best holiday destinations with beautiful beaches.
+There is also Izmir (ancient Smyrna), Çeşme (a peninsula West of Izmir), and Kuşadası which have some of beautiful beaches.

 Central Anatolia Region